 Perhaps some real-life context for what they’re learning will aid their understanding or act to motivate them.
 Sometimes it feels like we’re working for working’s sake and we don’t always see the benefit or application.

 Nutrition can easily be overlooked during a busy day but without proper nutrition and hydration, working into the evening is made even harder.
 It’s important that children have eaten enough of the right foods throughout the day and aren’t hungry or overfull whilst they’re trying to concentrate.
 Feeling tired and hangry is not a recipe for an enjoyable homework session!

 Consider giving your child small, healthy snacks to fuel their study and ensure they always have a drink to hand.

 9. Add a reward or use restrictions

 In an ideal world, doing a great job of their schoolwork is motivation enough to get it all done and dusted.
 However, sometimes, having a small reward is required as an extra incentive.
-You can also employ restrictions on their priveledges if they don’t complete their work such as limiting access to their phones, the internet or games consols.
+You can also employ restrictions on their privileges if they don’t complete their work such as limiting access to their phones, the internet or games consoles.
 It’s worth noting that the psychology of reward and punishment is complex so your approach with this may need to tie-in to your wider parenting strategy.

 Some children struggle with doing their homework and this can have a negative effect on the entire household.
 However, there are definitely ways to make their experience better and improve the quality of their work and how much they learn.
 Try a few of the tips we’ve covered here and try to make good habits stick.
 Identify which of these has the largest impact on learning so you can focus on getting them right.